MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-known-issues.md

 ## Multitenant organization related issues

-- Allow for at least 2 hours between the creation of a multitenant organization and any tenant joining the multitenant organization.

-- Allow for up to 4 hours between submission of a multitenant organization join request and the same join request to succeed and finish.
+- Allow for up to 2 hours between submission of a multitenant organization join request and the same join request to succeed and finish.

 - Self-service of multitenant organization functionality is limited to a maximum of 100 tenants.
 To request a raise in this limit, submit a Microsoft Entra ID or Microsoft 365 admin center support request.